-Shawn T McCormick (Class II) has been a director of the Company since December 2015.
-From 2012 to 2015, Mr. McCormick served as Chief Financial Officer of Tornier N.V., a public medical device company acquired by Wright Medical Group, Inc. From 2011 to 2012, Mr. McCormick was Chief Operating Officer of Lutonix, Inc., a medical device company acquired by C. R. Bard, Inc. From 2009 to 2010, Mr. McCormick served as Senior Vice President and Chief Financial Officer of ev3 Inc., a public endovascular device company acquired by Covidien plc in 2010.
-From 2008 to 2009, Mr. McCormick served as Vice President, Corporate Development at

-Medtronic, Inc., a public medical device company, where he was responsible for leading Medtronic's worldwide business development activities.
+Mr. McCormick is the former Chief Financial Officer of Tornier N.V., a public medical device company, a position that he held from 2012 to 2015 when Tornier was acquired by Wright Medical Group, Inc. From 2011 to 2012, Mr. McCormick was Chief Operating Officer of Lutonix, Inc., a medical device company acquired by C. R. Bard, Inc. From 2009 to 2010, Mr. McCormick served as Senior Vice President and Chief Financial Officer of ev3 Inc., a public endovascular device company acquired by Covidien plc in 2010.
+From 2008 to 2009, Mr. McCormick served as Vice President, Corporate Development at Medtronic, Inc., a public medical device company, where he was responsible for leading Medtronic's worldwide business development activities.
 From 2007 to 2008, Mr. McCormick served as Vice President, Corporate Technology and New Ventures of Medtronic.
 From 2002 to 2007, Mr. McCormick was Vice President, Finance for Medtronic's Spinal, Biologics and Navigation business.
 Prior to that, Mr. McCormick held various other positions with Medtronic.
 Prior to joining Medtronic, he spent four years with the public accounting firm KPMG Peat Marwick.
-He has been a director of Entellus Medical, Inc., a public medical device company, since 2014, and serves as the chairman of its audit committee and as a member of its nominating and corporate governance committee.
-He also serves as a director of Nevro Corp., a public medical device company, since 2014, and serves as the chairman of its audit committee.
+He is a past director of Entellus Medical, Inc., a public medical device company (from 2014 to 2018) where he served as the chairman of its audit committee and as a member of its nominating and corporate governance committee.
+He serves as a director of Nevro Corp., a public medical device company, since 2014, and serves as the chairman of its audit committee.
+Since 2017, he has been a director of Inspire Medical Systems, Inc., and serves as the chair of its audit committee.
 Mr. McCormick earned his M.B.A. from the University of Minnesota's Carlson School of Management and his B.S. in Accounting from Arizona State University.
-He is a Certified Public Accountant (inactive license).
+He is a Certified Public Accountant (inactive license) and a NACD Governance Fellow.

-We believe that Mr. McCormick is qualified to serve on our Board due to his financial expertise and extensive management experience in a variety of roles at companies in the medical device industry.
+Mr. McCormick is qualified to serve on our Board due to his financial expertise and extensive management experience in a variety of roles at companies in the medical device industry.
 He also brings to the Board experience as a director and member of the audit committee of other public companies in the medical device industry.
 Mr. McCormick qualifies as an "audit committee financial expert" as defined by SEC rules.

-The Board of Directors unanimously recommends that the shareholders vote FOR the election of each of the Board's nominees and to set the Board at seven directors.
+The Board of Directors unanimously recommends that the shareholders vote FOR the election of each of the Board's nominees and to set the number of directors at seven.